 How to actually get a Cobalt quote

-Cobalt is the most self-serve of the 8 vendors.
-Start at cobalt.io, select Essentials, and you can initiate testing without a call.
-For credits beyond Essentials, prepare:
+Cobalt is the most self-serve of the 8 vendors, with the fastest platform-native onboarding.
+Start at cobalt.io and request the Standard tier.
+Before you request a quote, prepare:

 • App inventory: list of all apps, their tech stack, approximate endpoint count